RyanCCollins/techrapport.github.io/_posts/2015-10-26-my-jekyll-workflow-for-techrapport.md

 ---
-title: "Jekyll workflow tips and tricke"
+title: "Jekyll workflow tips and tricks"
 description: "Tips and Tricks for your Jekyll Workflow and a look at how I do things"
 category: [Jekyll]
 published: true